waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 Assumption (3) seems least objectionable, but people might hope that discourse or meaning vector of a sentence is a mixture of Gaussian (multimodal).
 This will also have a ripple effect on how we can analytically solve for the expectation of $p(c \vert w)$.

 So what does Theorem 1 really provide for us?
 Well, it obviously leads to Theorem 2, word embeddings under these assumptions are additive combination of senses.
-Also, learning matrix $A$ can find a semantic meaning for $u$, the averaged context vectors.
-Arora et al. described an algorithm that is referenced from Reisinger and Mooney (2010)[^7]: compute $c\_1, ..., c\_m$, for a word $w$ appears in $m$ contexts.
+Also, learning matrix $A​$ can find a semantic meaning for $u​$, the averaged context vectors.
+Arora et al. described an algorithm that is referenced from Reisinger and Mooney (2010)[^7]: compute $c\_1, ..., c\_m​$, for a word $w​$ appears in $m​$ contexts.
 Cluster these vectors and average them.
-The cluster center originally are not near meaningful words that suggest the sense this cluster tries to represent, but by applying $A$ to the cluster center, we obtain meaningful nearest words again:
+The cluster center originally are not near meaningful words that suggest the sense this cluster tries to represent, but by applying $A​$ to the cluster center, we obtain meaningful nearest words again:

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/discourse-table1.png?raw=true" style="width:50%"> <br> <b>Figure 4</b> </p>